Experience

 Guest Speaker: Spring, 2018

-North Carolina Leadership in Neurodevelopmental and related
+North Carolina Leadership in Neurodevelopment and related

 Disabilities Fellow (NC Lend)